Winter Session 2023 Registration Guide

 OPEN UNIVERSITY ENROLLMENT

 Open University Enrollment provides an opportunity for people not currently admitted to Cal State Fullerton to enroll in undergraduate and graduate-level courses.
 Registration is on a space-available basis and students must meet stated prerequisite requirements.
-Information is available from Extension and International Programs (EIP) at extension.fullerton.edu/ou/winter.aspx.
+Information is available from University Extension at extension.fullerton.edu/ou/winter.aspx.
 Students enrolling through Open University are encouraged to contact Open University Advisors Suzanne Batista, sbatista@fullerton.edu (GH-123B, 657-278-4280), Margaret Luzzi, mluzzi@fullerton.edu (THALL-1123, 657-278-7644), or Michelle Hernandez, mihernandez@fullerton.edu (THALL-1123, 657-278-5664) with any questions prior to registering.

 A maximum of 24 units earned through Open University may count towards a bachelor’s degree at CSUF.
 Credit earned through Open University may not be used to fulfill the residence requirements (30 semester units) for a bachelor’s degree at CSUF.
 For graduate degrees, normally 9 units may apply.
 Please consult the graduate department adviser.
 Disqualified (DQ) undergraduate students may not enroll in more than 3 units during a Winter Session term.
 Participation in Open University enrollment does not constitute admission to the university.